apache/nuttx/configs/stm32f4discovery/README.txt

      c.
 Copy files from /audio_samples/ to /music folder of USB flash storage

       $ cp <repo>/audio_samples/* /mnt/media/music/

+     You should be able to use either Taras' .wav files like that or, if you like, your own compatible .wav files.

   2. Example usage CS43L22 Audio driver